Swollen Tongue: A Painful and Possibly Dangerous Health Problem

-The positions of the red areas on a geographic tongue change frequently - sometimes daily - as they disappear in one area and then appear in another, "migrating" around the tongue.
+The positions of the red areas on a geographic tongue change frequently—sometimes daily—as they disappear in one area and then appear in another.
+The patches are said to migrate around the tongue.
 For this reason geographic tongue is also known as benign migratory glossitis.
-Geographic tongue is said to be a benign condition because it's harmless.
+The condition is said to be benign because it's harmless.
 The symptoms sometimes last for months before they disappear and then may reappear at a later time.

-An epinephrine injection is usually given to treat a severally swollen tongue that is caused by an allergic reaction.
+An epinephrine injection is often given to treat a severally swollen tongue that is caused by an allergic reaction.
 For milder allergic reactions, taking antihistamines may solve the problem.
-If the swelling is caused by an allergy the allergen must be avoided in the future to prevent the tongue from swelling again.
-Allergy tests can help identify the allergen.
-Without an allergy test, the best that someone can do to identify the culprit is to review what entered the mouth shortly before the tongue began to swell.
+If the swelling is caused by an allergy, the allergen must be avoided in the future to prevent the tongue from swelling again.
+Allergy tests can help to identify the allergen.
+Without an allergy test, reviewing what entered the mouth shortly before the tongue began to swell may be helpful.

 Supplements may be prescribed to correct nutritional deficiencies and infections are often treated with antibiotics or antifungal medicines.
-Corticosteroids may be prescribed to reduce swelling and NSAIDs (non-steroidal anti-inflammatory drugs, such as aspirin and ibuprofen) may be taken to reduce inflammation and pain - provided the person isn't allergic to them!
-Treating other health disorders causing the swollen tongue, such as hypothyroidism, will also relieve the swelling in the tongue.
+Corticosteroids may be prescribed to reduce swelling and NSAIDs (non-steroidal anti-inflammatory drugs, such as aspirin and ibuprofen) may be taken to reduce inflammation and pain—provided the person isn't allergic to them.
+Treating other health disorders causing the swollen tongue, such as hypothyroidism, will also relieve the swelling.

 To avoid further damage, hot and irritant foods and drinks should be avoided.
 Toothpaste should be gentle and contain as few additives as possible.
 Maintaining good oral hygiene is important.

-Here are some strategies that people use to reduce swelling after a tongue piercing.
+The tongue often swells temporarily after a piercing.
+Here are some strategies that people use to reduce the swelling.
 Some of them may help with swelling from other causes while someone is waiting for treatments such as antibiotics to work.

 - Place ice shavings in the mouth.
 Allow them to melt instead of actively sucking them.
 Don't put whole ice cubes in the mouth, which may be hard to manipulate with a swollen tongue.